Proton and neutron form factors with quark orbital excitations

-Introducing here the known values of the factors one obtains for $Q^2= 1.45$ GeV$^2$ the estimate $G^n_E(1.45$ GeV$^2)= 0.027$, which can be compared to experimental number from \cite{51}, equal to $ 0.038 \pm 0.011$ in a reasonably good agreement.
-Note, that the experiment was done in the polarization transfer method, which in this example is again connected with the $K=2$ contribution.
+Introducing here the known values of the factors one obtains for $Q^2= 1.45$ GeV$^2$ the estimate $G^n_E(1.45$ GeV$^2)= 0.027$, which can be compared to experimental number from \cite{48}, equal to $ 0.038 \pm 0.011$ in a reasonably good agreement.
+In a similar way the experimental data from \cite{49} for $Q^2$=$0.59 GeV^2$ yields $G^n_E$=$ 0.048 \pm 0.0052$, while our $G^n_E(Q)$ yields $0.0397-0.0479$ (the larger value is for larger $A= -0.175$).
+At small $Q^2$ we obtain the behavior $G^n_E(Q^2)= 0.022 Q^2 + O(Q^4)$ which also is in agreement with data.
+Note, that the experiment \cite{48} was done in the polarization transfer method, which in this example is again connected with the $K=2$ contribution.